nextbreakpoint/infrastructure-as-code/README.md

       "bastion_host": "bastion.yourdomain.com"
     }

-The domain yourdomain.com must be a valid domain hosted in a Route53 public zone and it must support HTTPS.
+The domain yourdomain.com must be a valid domain hosted in a Route53 public zone.

-    Create a new public zone and register a new domain if you don't have one already
+    Register a new domain with AWS if you don't have one already and create a new public zone

-The domain yourprivatedomain.com can be the same as yourdomain.com or a different one.
-A new private zone will be created to register all internal servers.

 ## Create or upload certificate